t3tris-finance/coming-soon/README.md

 # T3tris

-Un projet React moderne utilisant :
+A modern React project using:

 - TypeScript
 - Vite